 "It's imperative we remain right here," she shouted back.

 "We haven't even committed ourselves yet.
 The recon forces are still in their dropships.
-We can pull out and return-
+We can pull out and returnship to launch!"

 "Excuse me, sir," a tech interrupted him from an adjacent console.
 "One ship is already away."